Close search

 Acknowledging that a site belongs to a specific Country on a particular part of this continent enables us to draw inspiration, ideas and opportunities directly from that place and the people who belong to it.
 Our Designing with Country work guides the way we think about projects that engage with First Nations communities and contexts.

-Built on the lands of the Gumbaynggirr People, our design for Yarrila Place has created an recognisable landmark, serving as a thriving community hub and regional tourist destination for Coffs Harbour.
+Built on the lands of the Gumbaynggirr People, our design for Yarrila Place creates a recognisable landmark that serves as a thriving community hub and regional tourist destination for Coffs Harbour.

 Read more